 - the layer still has the wrong style and there are no error messages or anything.
 This 2nd case would be a problem if someone overwrites a layer with a different type of data without you knowing.

-#3 Updated by Médéric RIBREUX over 1 year ago
+#3 Updated by Médéric RIBREUX almost 6 years ago

 - Resolution set to fixed/implemented

 Hello, bug triage...